• Home

 Kaga Zogan pieces with original patterns and accessories with cute motifs combining various patterns are wonderful.
 How did you start your current work?

 My grandfather and father ran a metal carving factory in Kanazawa, and as a child I was not particularly conscious of taking over the family business.
-I studied oil painting at university, and after graduation, as a natural progression, I helped my father with his work and at the same time studied Kaga zogan and metal engraving by attending the Kanazawa Craftsmen's College “Kaga Zogan and Metal Engraving Special School.
+I studied oil painting at university, and after graduation, as a natural progression, I helped my father with his work and at the same time studied Kaga zogan and metal engraving by attending the Kanazawa Craftsmen's College “Kaga Zogan and Metal Engraving Special School".
 Later, after working as a caregiver outside of the prefecture, I made a U-turn and started “morinoko” activities.
-Currently, she has inherited tools that her grandfather and father used with great care, and hand-engraves them to create engravings and sterling silver accessories.
+Currently, I have inherited tools that my grandfather and father used with great care, and hand-engraves them to create engravings and sterling silver accessories.

 Using a wide variety of original engraving